sph-mn/sdupes/readme.md

 # usage
 ~~~
-find /home/myuser/directory-with-10000s-of-huge-files | sdupes
+find /home/myuser/directory-with-1000s-of-large-files | sdupes
 ~~~

-lists excess duplicate files. one file is always left out of each set except when --cluster is used. if nothing is found, nothing is displayed.
+lists excess duplicate files. the first file is always left out of each set except when --cluster is used. if nothing is found, nothing is displayed.

-this can be used with xargs to remove the files
+it can be used with xargs to remove the files
 ~~~
 find | sdupes | xargs -n 1 -d \\n rm
 ~~~